cockroachdb/docs/v1.1/deploy-cockroachdb-on-digital-ocean-insecure.md

 {% include prod_deployment/insecure-test-cluster.md %}

 ## Step 8.
-Test load balancing
+Run a sample workload

 {% include prod_deployment/insecure-test-load-balancing.md %}

 ## Step 9.
+Set up monitoring and alerting

+{% include prod_deployment/monitor-cluster.md %}

+## Step 10.
+Scale the cluster

+{% include prod_deployment/insecure-scale-cluster.md %}

+## Step 11.
 Use the cluster

 Now that your deployment is working, you can:

 1. [Implement your data model](sql-statements.html).
 2. [Create users](create-and-manage-users.html) and [grant them privileges](grant.html).
 3. [Connect your application](install-client-drivers.html).
 Be sure to connect your application to the Digital Ocean Load Balancer, not to a CockroachDB node.

-## Step 10.
-Set up monitoring and alerting

-{% include prod_deployment/monitor-cluster.md %}

-## Step 11.
-Scale the cluster

-{% include prod_deployment/insecure-scale-cluster.md %}

 ## See Also